xdeng9/algorithm-visualizer/README.md

 Algorithm Visualizer is a tool for visualizing different algorithms (see demos below).
 This app is built using JavaScript and React.

 ## Currently supports:
 - Dijkstra's Algorithm - an algorithm for finding the shortest path.
-I implemented it with a Priority Queue.
+I implemented it with a binary min-heap priority queue.

 ## Upcoming algorithms: